Neuron, Neural network, Synapse formation, Mind, Gene

 - What is your hot research topic?

-- We focus to reveal mechanisms of clustered protocadherins for combinatorial stcastic expression and neural network formation in individual neurons.
+- Revealing mechanisms of clustered protocadherins for combinatorial stochastic expressions and neural network formation in individual neurons.

 - What is your breakthrough or research progress in the last 5 years?

-- Clonal neurons from same neural stem cells in the cortex build reciprocal connections.
+- Clonal neurons from identical neural stem cells in the cortex build reciprocal connections.

-- Stochastic expression of clustered protocadherins in individual neurons is determined by epigenetic regulations.
+- Stochastic expressions of clustered protocadherins in individual neurons is determined by epigenetic regulations.

 - Clustered protocadherins have crucial roles for functional neural network formation.

-- Clustered protocadherins are correlated with human psyatric disorders.
+- Clustered protocadherins are correlated with human psychiatric disorders.

 - What kind of background do your lab members have？

-- Our laboratory members firstly have specialists for molecular biology, developmental technology, electrophysiology, behavior sciences, and psychiatry.
+- Our laboratory members are specialists in molecular biology, developmental technology, electrophysiology, behavior sciences, and psychiatry.

-- We are colｌaboｒated with Icahn School of Medicine at Mount Sinai, Institute for Physiology, RIKEN, University of Tokyo, Kyoto University, Kobe University, Nagoya University, Toyama University, etc.
+- We are collaborate with the Icahn School of Medicine at Mount Sinai, National Institute for Physiological Sciences (NIPS), RIKEN, the University of Tokyo, Kyoto University, Kobe University, Nagoya University, Toyama University, etc.

 - What kind of careers do your Lab's alumni go on to?

-- Scientists of University, Institute and pharmaceutical company.
+- Scientists in universities, institutes and pharmaceutical companies.

 - How do you develop your research?

-- We aim to reveal molecular mechanisms for building complex neural networks of cell assembly based on brain function.
+- We aim to reveal molecular mechanisms for building complex neural networks of cell assemblies based on brain function.